adam-dorin/ng-udf/README.md

 ## ng-UDF

-The goal is to build an angular package that can generate a form based on a schema.
+The goal is to build an angular package that can generate a form based on a schema + some basic components.

 ## Install